winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/LONGDESCRIPTION.md

 ## Understanding and Acting (Data Consolidation and Cognitive Layer)

+This is where all the data from the various sources come together to be fed into the models implemented within IBM Watson Studio.

 ### Grand Architecture

 lorem ipsum

+Gas Usage Anomaly Detection Model
+Electric Usage Anomaly Detection Model
+Water Usage Anomaly Detection Model
+Kitchen Fire Risk Detection Model
+Chatbot's Comprehensive NLP Model
+Threat Scoring Model

 ### Example: Anomaly Detection from Electricity Usage Data